awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Type: String

  ** [NetworkInterfaceId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-NetworkInterfaceId"></a>
-ID of the network interface that Amazon EFS created when it created the mount target\.
+The ID of the network interface that Amazon EFS created when it created the mount target\.
 Type: String

  ** [OwnerId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-OwnerId"></a>